intuit/user-data-for-fraud-prevention/README.md

 1. Ensure the code coverage is the same or higher than before your changes.
 1. Create a PR to the `master` branch

-## How Contributors can Add Themselves
+## How contributors get added to the README

 There are two ways to add yourself as a contributor to this repo: